When you’re looking to set up your online store, Shopify is a great choice.

 There are tools within Google that will allow you to track your mobile device friendliness.
 Believe it or not, a lot of your shoppers will be browsing on their mobile phones and there is an entire process of optimizing for mobile.

-Other tips include having multiple payment options, using small images to improve performance and load times, turning off any background apps you’re not using, and avoiding the use of sliders.
+Other tips include having multiple payment options, using small images to improve performance and load times, turning off any background shopify SEO apps you’re not using, and avoiding the use of sliders.

 Much of what you’re doing is improving the loading times of your pages and minimizing the hassle of actively browsing your site.
 This will make users want to stay and shop.
 If it takes too long to load, or users are bombarded by large obnoxious product images, they will likely be turned off and go shop elsewhere.

-Just like with content creation, you want to use the relevant keywords related to the products you sell.
-That means looking for what your potential customers would look for on the search engine and tailoring your site to those keywords.
+Just like with content creation, you want to use the relevant keywords or target keywords related to the products you sell in meta descriptions with high search volume.
+That means looking for what your potential customers would look for on the search engines and tailoring your site to those keywords meta description.

 If you’re not sure, you can find inspiration from social media, as well as forums, and even competitors’ sites.
-Once you have a good idea of how customers are searching, you can select the keywords that are most relevant and will have the most impact on search engine results.
+Once you have a good idea of how customers are searching, you can select the keywords that are most relevant and will have the most impact on search engine results (keyword research tool).

 Yes, we know, you’re trying to sell products, that doesn’t mean you can just stick some pictures and prices up and start selling.
 Having a web presence means just that, having a presence.